cwi-dis/2immerse-editor/docs/backend-api.md

 	- `base` the URL of a base _client.json_ configuration document.
 Use this to select different timeline/layout server instances.

+## remote control calls

+The endpoint at `/api/v1/document/<documentId>/remote` is a remote control for the preview player attached to the document:

+- `GET` returns the current playback status of the document as a JSON object with the following fields:
+	- `status` (string) a message to present to the user.
+	- `active` (boolean) true if a preview player is attached.
+If false the rest of the fields are not available.
+	- `playing` (boolean) true if the document is playing, false if paused.
+	- `position` (float) time position in seconds.
+- `control` (POST) allows to control the preview player, argument is a JSON object.
+Fields are optional, missing fields means _no change_.
+	- `playing` (boolean) set to `false` or `true` to pause or resume playback.
+	- `position` (float) set absolute time position. _NOTE:_ this may not be fully implemented.
+	- `adjust` (float) adjust time position by this amount.

 ## document changes

 Each high level edit operation (through the trigger tool calls, the xml calls or the authoring tool calls) results in a sequence of low-level edit operations.
 This sequence can then be forwarded to other copies of the document (which will then be updated to be the same as the original).